IBM/logmet-client-njs/README.md

 var logmetProducer = new logmet.LogmetProducer(logmetEndpoint, logmetPort, logmetTenant, logmetToken, false, {bufferSize: 100});

-// event contains the object to be sent to Logmet.
-Omitting the initialization...
-// event = {
-//    ...
-// };

 logmetProducer.connect(function(error, status) {
     if (error) {
         console.log('Connection with Logmet failed.
 ERROR: ' + error);
     } else if (status.handshakeCompleted) {
         console.log('LogmetClient is ready to send data.');
+    }
+});

+function sendData(event) {
     logmetProducer.sendData(event, 'tool_id', logmetTenant, function(error, status) {
         if (error) {
-             if (!status.isDataAccepted) {
             console.log('Logmet client rejected the data.
 ERROR: ' + error);
-               // Retry logic goes here
-             }
-           } else if (status.isDataAccepted) {
+        } else {
             console.log('Logmet client accepted the data.');
+            if (!status.connectionActive) {
+                console.log('WARNING: Logmet client not connected to Logmet, data waiting in buffer.')
             }
+        }
     });
 }
-});
 ```

-Before calling the `sendData` function for the first time, the program must call the function `connect`.
+Before calling the `sendData` function for the first time, the program should call the function `connect`.
 This function will establish a persistent connection with Logmet.
 The `connect` function takes a callback as its only argument.
 Upon successfully connecting to Logmet, `connect` will pass to the callback a `status` object with the Boolean-valued field `handshakeCompleted` set to `true`.
-Once this happens, the program can call the `sendData` function as many times as desired.
+If the `sendData` function is called before the `connect` function callback returns, incoming data will be placed in the buffer and will be sent to Logmet once a connection with Logmet is established.

 The `sendData` function, as shown in the sample above, takes the following parameters in that order: